 MBRU General Courses: These courses are required by all students in any MBRU postgraduate program (8 Credit Hours).

-required core courses for MSc BMS students (14 Credit Hours).
-Thesis Research Course: 12-credit research thesis
+Core Courses in MSc BMS: These are required core courses for MSc BMS students (15 Credit Hours).
+Thesis Research Course: 9-credit research thesis.